mehulagg/gitlab/doc/user/application_security/dast/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/218465) in GitLab 13.2.
 > - [Improved](https://gitlab.com/gitlab-org/gitlab/-/issues/218465) in GitLab 13.3.
-> - The saved scans feature was [added](https://gitlab.com/groups/gitlab-org/-/epics/5100) in
+> - [Added](https://gitlab.com/groups/gitlab-org/-/epics/5100) in GitLab 13.9, the saved scans
+>   feature.
->   GitLab 13.9.
+> - [Added](https://gitlab.com/groups/gitlab-org/-/epics/4847) in GitLab 13.10, the option to select
+>   a branch.

 An on-demand DAST scan runs outside the DevOps life cycle.
 Changes in your repository don't trigger the scan.
 You must start it manually.